armbian/documentation/docs/User-Guide_Board-Support-Rules.md

 ### Requirements for Community Support

 * patch or component does not break Armbian Build Framework
-* patch or component does not break build of supported or other CSCs
+* patch or component does not break build of supported boards or other CSCs
 * pull requests needs community review.
 Armbian team will not review any code related to community supported SBC
 * generally considered to "work most of the time"
-* generally considered to recieve periodic maintenace from community and upstream
+* generally considered to recieve periodic maintenance from community and upstream

 ## Staging - Work in progress